 The portal page may include advertising tailored to the specific needs of the user.
 The gateway device would be capable of tailoring the material based upon user profiles in the network.
 The portal page may also incorporate surveys or links to surveys to provide the network provider with beneficial statistical data.
 As an ancillary benefit, the user who responds to the surveys may be rewarded with network access credit or upgraded quality.
-Additionally, the service provided could offer additional services to the user by way of the portal page.
+Additionally, the service provided could offer additional services to the user by way of the portal page or links to these services may be offered on the portal page.
 These services offered by the network service provider are not limited to the services related to the network connection.
 For example, a hotel may desire to offer the user in-room food service or a multi-unit dwelling may want to offer house cleaning service.